 I want to send a message to every survivor of sexual assault.

-Don't let anyone silence Your voice.
+Don't let anyone silence your voice.

-You have a right to be heard and you have a right to be believed.
+You have a right to be heard, and you have a right to be believed.

 We're with you.

-Uh Mike has spent two days uh doing this.
+Mike has spent two days doing this.

-We've gotten to know their people very well, and we will you people are gonna have to travel because you'll be in Singapore on June twelfth.
+You people are going to have to travel because you'll be in Singapore on June 12th.

-You're talking about years of hostility, years of problems, years of really hatred between so many different nations.
+We're talking about years of hostility, years of problems, years of really hatred between so many different nations.

 Not from one meeting.

-We're gonna start a process.
+We're going to start a process.

 And I told them today, take your time.

-You go fast, we can go slowly.
+You can go fast.

 Yeah, I do think so.

-I he'd like to see it happen.
+He'd like to see it happen.

-All right, glad you're with us.
+All right, Gladi with us.

 News Roundup Information Overload.

-That was the president, and yeah, a lot of great things happening on the economy.
+And yeah, a lot of great things happening on the economy.

-Uh yeah, the June 12th summit is on.
+Yeah, the June 12th summit is on.

 No, there's not going to be an agreement signed.

-We're watching that story very closely along with a lot of other ones.
+We're watching that story very closely, along with a lot of other ones.

-Ed Henry is the chief White House correspondent for the Fox News Channel.
+Ed Henry is the chief White House correspondent for the Fox News channel.

-He joins us now on this pretty big breaking momentous news day.
+He joins us now on this pretty big breaking Momentous News Day.

 How are you, sir?